esteinig/netviewr/README.md

 > Steinig et al. (2016) - Netview P: a network visualization tool to unravel complex population structure using genome‐wide SNPs - Molecular Ecology Resources 16 (1), 216-227

+If you have trouble accessing the paper, have a look in the [documentation](docs/) folder.

 ## Table of contents

 **`v2.1.0`**